gavinedwards/openFCS/README.md

 ## Introduction

-The idea behind this repo is to create a record of the development of an open source, fly-by-wire, flight control system.
+The idea behind this repo is to create a record of the development of an open source, fly-by-wire, flight control system (FCS).
 The end goal is to have a functioning prototype that could be tested against a back-up conventional flight control system on a special certificate, experimental aircraft.

 ## Concept

 Use Commercial Off The Shelf components (COTS) to create a modular, expandable, and flexible flight control system.

+Although the name suggests this is a FCS project, there is no reason the concept couldn't be expanded to cover all aspects of air vehicle management.

 ## Initial thoughts